 For many years, Borgess and Bronson independently offered numerous internship and residency programs.
 In 1966, the first joint residency between the hospitals – an Orthopaedic Surgery program – was created.

-The success of the joint residency program, as well as a shared desire to strengthen graduate medical education in Kalamazoo, led both hospitals in 1973 both hospitals to form the Southwest Michigan Area Health Education Center (SMAHEC), a non-profit organization devoted to medical education.
+The success of the joint residency program, as well as a shared desire to strengthen graduate medical education in Kalamazoo, led both hospitals in 1973 to form the Southwest Michigan Area Health Education Center (SMAHEC), a non-profit organization devoted to medical education.
 However, SMAHEC's corporate structure was not conducive for responding to national changes in health care and, in 1989, Michigan State University’s College of Human Medicine was added as a corporation partner as SMAHEC reemerged under a new name: Michigan State University Kalamazoo Center for Medical Studies.

 The appellation aptly reflected the renewed direction of the organization.
 MSU brought an academic focus to the corporation, including serving as a clinical campus of the MSU medical school and having faculty appointed by the university in all teaching roles.